b3rs3rk/gpustat-unraid/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 Use existing repository code (that you should have already reviewed) as a guide

-* 4 spaces for indentation rather than tabs
+* PHP should use tabs instead of spaces

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.